Subhadip90/Subhadip90/README.md

-# 💫 About Me:
+Hey There 👋, I'm Subhadip Chatterjee

+A passionate Frontend Developer & YouTuber from India

+😄 Pronouns: He/Him
-I'm Subhadip Chatterjee<br>I am learning Frontend Technologies and working on some personal projects like Portfolio, clones.<br>6 Months of working as a Frontend Developer<br>I am interested in Frontend, Backend, Full Stack and Cloud Technologies<br>I would love to talk about internship and Job opportunities<br>I’m looking to learn by working on real time projects and ready to join immediately for any company to learn more new things.<br>I'm currently focusing on Frontend Technologies, specially on JavaScript and libraries and frameworks<br>I’m looking to collaborate on any open source platform.<br>Check my YouTube Channel here https://www.youtube.com/channel/UCf7svfxGUs4I3rL64dd2gmw<br>
+🔭 I am learning Frontend Technologies and working on some personal projects like Portfolio, clones 👯 I am interested in Frontend, Backend, Full Stack and Cloud Technologies 🤝 I would love to talk about internship and Job opportunities 🌱 I’m looking to learn by working on real time projects and ready to join immediately for any company to learn more new things
+💬 I'm currently focusing on Frontend Technologies, specially on JavaScript and libraries and frameworks ⚡ I’m looking to collaborate on any open source platform.
+💬 Check my YouTube Channel here https://www.youtube.com/channel/UCf7svfxGUs4I3rL64dd2gmw

 ![handshake](https://user-images.githubusercontent.com/50038188/210223714-596ff4e6-1339-436f-84c0-2a1f149c1e1b.gif)